adapterPath

 }

-The routes object in onBuildComplete provides complete routing information with processed patterns ready for deployment:
+The routing object in onBuildComplete provides complete routing information with processed patterns ready for deployment:

 Use Cases